 Photo by The Decolonial Atlas

-The earliest written recording of people in North America consuming pawpaws dates all the way back to 1541, Spanish traveler Hernando De Soto was introduced to the fruit by Native American’s who were cultivating the crop near the Mississippi River.
+The earliest written recording of people in North America consuming pawpaws dates all the way back to 1541 when Spanish traveler Hernando De Soto was introduced to the fruit by Native American’s who were cultivating the crop near the Mississippi River.
 However, pawpaws have been a staple in Native American diets since far before this written documentation.

-American author James A. Little (1905) once said that “we can never realize what a great blessing the pawpaw was to the first settlers while they were clearing the great natural forest and preparing to build cabins.
+The pawpaw has provided a great deal of sustenance to both the natives, as well as settlers in North America, as many who were traveling through relied on finding forest fruits for fresh food along their journey.
+American author James A. Little (1905) once said that, “We can never realize what a great blessing the pawpaw was to the first settlers while they were clearing the great natural forest and preparing to build cabins.
 Planting fruit trees was rather an experiment for a number of years.
-The pawpaw and a few other wild fruits of less value, were all their dependence so far as fruit was concerned” (Owen Native Foods).
+The pawpaw and a few other wild fruits of less value, were all their dependence so far as fruit was concerned.”

-Unfortunately, pawpaws are a pretty tough find, since they’re not typically sold in grocery stores.
+Unfortunately, pawpaws are a pretty tough find since they’re not typically sold in grocery stores.
 However, lucky for us Ohioans, not only do we have pawpaw connections through local farmers’ markets, but there’s also a whole festival in Albany, Ohio that’s dedicated to them!

 Every September in Albany near Lake Snowden, the town hosts the annual Ohio Pawpaw Festival, which features cooking demonstrations, contests to see who presents the best pawpaw, eating contests, wagon rides, and so much more!
 There are also tons of vendors and food trucks, selling both fresh pawpaws and pawpaw-inspired dishes.
-Although this years festival has come to a close, it’s always a good idea to prepare for next year and get involved with the pawpaw community!
+Although this year’s festival has come to a close, it’s always a good idea to prepare for next year and get involved with the pawpaw community!